credify-pte-ltd/credify-ios-sdk/README.md

     }

     /// This starts Credify SDK
-    /// You need to create "orderId" on your side. func startBNPL(orderId: String) {
+    /// You need to create "orderInfo" on your side. func startBNPL(orderInfo: OrderInfo) {
         let task: ((String, ((Bool) -> Void)?) -> Void) = { credifyId, result in
             // Using Alamofire
             AF.request(API_PUSH_CLAIMS,